Gojo-Bots/Gojo_Satoru/README.md

 ----->

 **A python and [pyrogram](https://github.com/iamgojoof6eyes/pyrogram) based group management bot for telegram.
-If you like the bot make sure to give a ⭐ __star__ ⭐ to this respository and feel free to update and sending pull requests**
+If you like the bot make sure to give a ⭐ __star__ ⭐ to this respository and feel free to updating and sending pull requests**

 ---------